 Firefly III has several types of accounts.
 This goes beyond your own bank accounts and credit cards; there's more to finance than those two.
-There are three kinds of accounts in Firefly III.

 These different account types exist because my Googling into accounting has learned me that you should split these up.
 Internally too, even accounts with the same name but different types are split up.
 For example, if you shop at the place you work at, you will have a revenue account called "Albert Heijn" from which your salary is drawn but also an expense account called "Albert Heijn" where you pay your groceries.